josegonzalez/php-queuesadilla/docs/defining-jobs.md

 ?>
 ```

+### Static Functions

-> Note: When queuing up a function-based job, the job must be available in the namespace that you instantiate the Worker class in.
+> Note: When queuing up a class-based job, the job must be available in the namespace that you instantiate the Worker class in.
 If you are unsure, include a fully-qualified namespace.

-### Static Functions

 Static functions are also an option.
 State may or may not be cleared, so keep this in mind: